 The Parties negotiate an overhead fee to reimburse Operator for these functions, in lieu of direct charges to the Joint Account for these functions that support the Joint Operations.
 The overhead fee is not considered to be a dollar-for-dollar reimbursement for the overhead functions.
 Reorganizing or outsourcing these functions to a third party or an Affiliate does not then make them chargeable to the Joint Account.
 The overhead fee represents reimbursement for those services regardless of who performs them, so the Parties are encouraged to reach a clear understanding of which functions are to be covered by the overhead fee.
 Refer to COPAS AG-23, Overhead Rate Negotiation and Calculation, for more information.

+Auditing is an overhead function, as it pertains to accounting records.
+This includes hosting audits by Non-Operators, internal audits and vendor audits.
+Auditing in this context does not refer to HSE or operational inspections, even though such they are sometimes referred to as “audits.”
+These inspections are part of lease operations and chargeable under Section II.

 Permitting and regulatory work in context of this provision refers to the function of preparing and filing reports with various regulatory agencies.
 It does not include costs of Operator’s or contract personnel who inspect wells or facilities or attend onsite inspections by governmental agencies.